Why are apostrophes such a problem?

 I’d love to hear your thoughts on this and any suggestions you might have for other topics to include in my Worry-free Writing series.

-If there’s a grammar point you’re not clear on, or a punctuation mark you’re not sure about, drop in a comment below, or tweet me using the hashtag #WorryFreeWriting.
+If there’s a grammar point you’re not clear on, or a punctuation mark you’re not sure about, drop me a line, or tweet me using the hashtag #WorryFreeWriting.